ThembinkosiMadiba/AlertNet-mobile-application/README.md

 - 🔋 **Friends Battery Percentage**: integrated live device battery capture and display so users can see if their contacts are reachable
 - 💬 **Chat Box**: built the in-app direct messaging feature allowing users to communicate with their safety circle
 - 📢 **Community Feed & Groups**: developed the safety feed where users can post local incident warnings, and the community group accounts for verified safety organisations
-- ➕ **Additional People Bar features** — handled all remaining functionality within the screen end to end
+- ➕ **Additional People Bar features**: handled all remaining functionality within the screen end to end

 ### 🤖 Frontend: AI Chatbot Integration
 Integrated the **Groq API** into the app to power the AlertNet AI safety chatbot.
-Beyond answering questions, the chatbot can actively control the app — navigating to any screen, adding new friends to the safety circle, and triggering SOS alerts through simple chat commands, enabling a fully hands-free safety experience.
+Beyond answering questions, the chatbot can actively control the app navigating to any screen, adding new friends to the safety circle, and triggering SOS alerts through simple chat commands, enabling a fully hands-free safety experience.

 ### ⚙️ Backend
 Contributed to backend development including server-side logic, data handling, and API integrations to support the features built on the frontend.